abhirockzz/oracle-functions-oci-object-store/README.md

 - Object Storage: You need to create a storage bucket - please refer to the [details in the documentation](https://docs.cloud.oracle.com/iaas/Content/Object/Tasks/managingbuckets.htm?TocPath=Services%7CObject%20Storage%7C_____2)
 - Ensure you are using the latest version of the Fn CLI.
 To update simply run the following command - `curl -LSs https://raw.githubusercontent.com/fnproject/cli/master/install | sh`
-- Oracle Functions setup: Configure the Oracle Functions service along with your development environment and switch to the correct Fn context using `fn use context <context-name>`
+- Oracle Functions setup: Please ensure that you have setup and configured Oracle Functions in your tenancy as per [instructions in the documentation](https://docs.cloud.oracle.com/iaas/Content/Functions/Concepts/functionsprerequisites.htm).

 Clone this repository before proceeding further and change into the top level directory